Imagine I told you,

 Why?
 Let’s look at an alternative.
 Morningstar categorizes Baron Growth fund as a “mid-cap growth fund”.
 What if you’d simply bought a mid-cap growth index fund?

-If you’d invested in the iShares S&P Mid-Cap 400 Growth ETF, you’d have $240,455, $52,741 more than you got with the Baron Growth Fund:
+If you’d invested in the iShares S&P Mid-Cap 400 Growth ETF, you’d have $240,455, $52,741 more than you got with the Baron Growth Fund over the same time period:

 Or perhaps spend that money on something else: your own retirement, a child’s college expenses, or a charitable contribution that really makes a difference for someone who needs it.